Package 'FLAMES'

 Arguments

-path to the BAM file (aligning reads to the transcriptome), or the (GenomicAlignments::readGAlignments) parsed GAlignments object
+path to the BAM file (aligning reads to the transcriptome), or the (GenomicAlignments::readGAlignments) parsed GAlignments object, or the tibble returned by get_coverage, or the filtered tibble returned by filter_coverage.

 length_bins

-numeric vector to specify the sizes to bin the isoforms by
+numeric vector to specify the sizes to bin the transcripts by

 weight_fn